 Summer is no Joke: Summer's are hot.
 I'm not talking normal summer hot but over 100 degrees F and it feels even hotter.
 The jokes about southern summers started here.
 Be prepared to cool off, drink lots of water, and spend time inside as well!

 You will pay for parking: Budget for parking, you will pay for it pretty much anywhere in town.
-Walking is one of the easiest ways to get around or taking the DOT trolley but plan to park your car for the day when downtown.
+Walking is one of the easiest ways to get around or take the DOT trolley but plan to park your car for the day when downtown.